 You may be somewhat shocked that you need something like porcelain veneers or porcelain crowns for your smile when you figured that all you were going to need was teeth bleaching.
 Where did this erosion come from, you may wonder?
 Here are some possibilities:

 - Acid erosion breaks down your enamel over time.
-When you’re consuming a large or consistent quantity of acidic drinks (this could be juice, soda, alcoholic beverages), you’re nursing them throughout the day, or you’re not mindful about rinsing or brushing afterwards, they erode your tissue.
+When you’re consuming a large or consistent quantity of acidic drinks (juice from citrus fruits, soda, alcoholic beverages), you’re nursing them throughout the day, or you’re not mindful about rinsing or brushing afterwards, they erode your tissue.
 Drinking through a straw will reduce the amount of liquid that touches your teeth.
 GERD is another cause enamel loss.

 - Physical erosion is also a serious possibility, which happens from something rubbing against your teeth.
 If you’re quite aggressive with your brushing, for example, you can erode your teeth.